 Hearing aid technology and features will continue to evolve so it is important to find the right professional to guide you along your hearing health journey.
-According to Kochkin, patient satisfaction with hearing aids is related to the quality of the hearing healthcare experience.
+Read our article that explains MarkeTrak research by the Better Hearing Institute that measured the advantages of buying a from a hearing care professional.
+Simply put, patient satisfaction with hearing aids is related to the quality of the hearing healthcare experience.
 Look for a professional in your area who will listen carefully to your preferences and previous experience in order to help you keep hearing at your best.

 This content was last reviewed on: July 11th, 2013